OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:46

-He told them, “This is what is written: The Messiah will suffer and rise from the dead on the third day,
+He told them, “This is what is written: The Messiah will endure suffering and rise from the dead on the third day,

 ## Luke 24:47

-and repentance for the forgiveness of sins will be preached in His name to all nations, beginning at Jerusalem.
+and repentance for the forgiveness of sins will be proclaimed in His name to all nations, starting at Jerusalem.

 ## Luke 24:48